-Russell J. Bonanno, M.Ed, Program Director of The Autism Program of Illinois (TAP), providing services and supports throughout Illinois, for children and families affected by ASD.
-Mr. Bonanno is an experienced clinician who was the director of a community mental health center for two rural counties, as well as a caseworker and child welfare manager for two different rural counties.
+Russell J. Bonanno, M.Ed, CEO, Life Designs, Inc. Mr. Bonanno is an experienced clinician who was the Director of The Autism Program of Illinois (TAP) as well as the director of a community mental health center for two rural counties, and a caseworker and child welfare manager for two different rural counties.

 Sujin Huggins, Ph.D., Professor, Library and Information Science, Dominican University.

 Barbara Klipper, ASD advocate, library consultant and author of “Programming for Children and Teens with Autism Spectrum Disorder,” ALA Editions, 2014.
 Barbara also established the “Autism Welcome Here” small grant program for libraries.

 Greg McCormick, Acting Deputy Director, Illinois State Library